Are they safe? Can dogs eat mulberry? This is everything you need to know about the berries, fruit, leaves, and more!

 Some pet owners say they noticed their dogs had diarrhea after eating too many mulberries.
 If you don’t know how your dog will react to them, only give them a small amount of berries at one time.

 Mulberry berries are actually a healthy treat for them!
-They are easy on blood sugar levels and contain both iron and vitamin C.
+They are easy on blood sugar levels and contain both iron and vitamin C which is good for their immune system.
+Black mulberries have lots of vitamin K, which is a good thing for your dog’s heart and blood circulation.

 Another thing to watch out for if you give your pet mulberry fruit is the stains.
 If you have ever tried to pick them, you know what I’m talking about.
 They will stain your pet’s coat if they wander into a mulberry mush.